pantheon-systems/documentation/source/_docs/platform-resources.md

 ## Glossary

 **Application Containers**: Each application container is a separate deployment of your site's code.
-All Dev and Test environments have one container, but at higher service levels, the Live environment may be scaled to multiple containers to handle more requests.
+All Dev environments have one container, but at higher service levels, the Live environment may be scaled to multiple containers to handle more requests.
 <hr>
 **PHP Concurrency**: The amount of simultaneous processes PHP can run within a given container.
 The number of requests your website can handle is a product of the number of containers, and each containers' concurrency, as well as your application performance (see below).
 <hr>